-Adding a utm_source value to the URL that prospects use to access your website/landing page will override the automatic source matching behaviour (point #1).
-While it’s generally more reliable than the auto-populating method, it requires some planning; if your team are allowed free reign over utm_source values, not only will you end up with messy website analytics, Salesforce Lead source reporting will be also, once those values sync across!
+Adding a utm_source value to the URL that prospects use to access your website/landing page will override the automatic source matching behavior (point #1).
+While it’s generally more reliable than the auto-populating method, it requires some planning; if your team is allowed free reign over utm_source values, not only will you end up with messy website analytics, but Salesforce Lead source reporting will be also, once those values sync across!

 Using Hidden Form Fields with UTMs

 The next stage is to add a field with a ‘hidden’ type to your form.
 As you may guess, this field will not be visible on the form, but will be laying in wait to capture the source value!